rust-lang/rfcs/active/0000-refine-immutables.md

 **Alternative 2.** Maintain the status quo.

-It can be argued that, because reading partially-moved values (as a whole) or empty slots are compile errors, many of the bugs caused by unexpected partial moves from immutable variables will "eventually" be caught, so the status quo may not be *that* bad in practice.
+It can be argued that, because using partially-moved values (as a whole) or empty slots are compile errors, many of the bugs caused by unexpected partial moves from immutable variables will eventually be caught.
+Also, types implementing `Drop` are *always* not partially-movable already, so the status quo may not be *that* bad in practice.

+Also, there is a reason that Rust's mutation control semantics are designed the way it is. `mut`/`&mut` are not actually designed around *mutability*, but *exclusive accessibility*.
+What Rust has is not *mutation control* but *uniqueness and aliasing control*, and `mut` actually means "this is a variable that you can request exclusive access of", not *necessary* "this is a variable that is mutable".
+So conversely, a variable without the `mut` keyword, is just a variable that "you cannot (statically) request exclusive access of", not *necessary* "a variable that is immutable".
+(Exclusive/mutable access to immutable values can be requested and checked dynamically with the `UnsafeCell<T>` family of types.)

 But it is still better to catch more bugs on spot, and calling partially moved values "not mutated", is hardly justifiable.
-Also there will be no way to deeply pin a value.
+The RFC author (@CloudiDust) believes that, uniqueness and aliasing control is but an implementation detail.
+If the keyword is called `mut`, then "mutable" and "immutable" should fit programmer intuitions.

 **Alternative 3.** Go all the way and forbid full outbound moves from immutable variables as well.

 This would make immutable variables even more true to their names, and effectively this would deeply pin all immutable values and guarantee that they all have scoped lifetimes.
 But this is too restrictive and unnecessary.
 Having to throw `mut` everywhere defeats the purpose of the mutable/immutable distinction.
-Also, unexpected full outbound moves are easier to catch than unexpected partial outbound moves, as compile errors will happen more often.

 The RFC author considers the proposed change in this RFC to be a reasonable compromise between the alternatives 2 and 3.